-Creeping onto the list at number 10 is Phoenix, Arizona.
+Creeping onto the list at number 10 is Phoenix, AZ.
 The recreational opportunities in Phoenix are top notch.
 Water parks and splash pads are favorite hang outs in this hot desert city.
 During the hot months, there are many choices for indoor fun and adventures.
 If you enjoy the outdoors, you'll find beautiful wildlife that you don't see in other cities.
 Phoenix is also known for its stable housing market and low cost of living.
 Whether you are ordering a pizza, buying new clothes or going bowling, you will spend much less in Phoenix than you would in most other U.S. cities.

 You can refer to our Best Places to Live report for real-time, up-to-date and interactive top 100 best and worst list of cities.
-The report is sortable, and it allows you to discriminate by the population as well as your preferred state.
+The report is sortable, and it allows you to filter by the population as well as your preferred state.